1. Find your perfect pet!

 5. First meet with your chosen animal

-A member of the animal care team will introduce you to your chosen animal.
+A member of the animal care team will take the dog out for a walk with you.

-You will have the opportunity to spend time with the animal, ask questions and make sure it is a suitable match.
+You will have the opportunity to spend time with the dog, ask questions and make sure it is a suitable match.

-Every person who resides at your home will be required to meet the animal before a full reserve can be placed however.
+Every person who resides at your home will be required to meet the dog at least twice before a full reserve can be placed.

 6. Second meet